Taylor Walls Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 10th in the league with a collective 9.0 strikeouts per nine innings.
+- The Mariners pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have a 3.74 team ERA that ranks first across all MLB pitching staffs.
+- The Mariners have a 3.71 team ERA that leads all MLB pitching staffs.

-- Mariners pitchers combine to allow the seventh-fewest home runs in baseball (154 total, 1.1 per game).
+- The Mariners give up the sixth-fewest home runs in baseball (154 total, 1.1 per game).

-- The right-hander's last appearance came on Saturday against the New York Mets, when he tossed five innings, surrendering five earned runs while allowing eight hits.
+- In his most recent time out on Sunday, the right-hander threw three innings against the New York Mets, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.